 - Floss at least once a day.

-- Try to avoid foods with a lot of sugar, which increases the amount of bacteria that grows in your mouth, causing plaque and may lead to cavities.
+- Try to avoid foods with a lot of sugar.
+These foods increase the amount of bacteria that grows in your mouth which causes plaque and may lead to cavities.

 - Get in the habit of scheduling regular appointments for your dentist to do routine checkups.